How Should You Handle Sexual Harassment At Work?

 What to do about sexual harassment

 Many targets of sexual harassment struggle to figure out how to deal with sexual harassment at work.
-Any employee who has been the victim of sexual harassment or a hostile work environment can contact a sexual harassment lawyer for a free consultation.
+If you experience sexual harassment or a hostile work environment, you can contact a sexual harassment lawyer for a free consultation.
 You may be entitled to compensatory damages, punitive damages, or other financial settlements.

-You can also read more about your sexual harassment rights.
+You can also read more about your sexual harassment rights: Sexual Harassment Rights, Laws, and Potential Damages